sparksis/MindFuel-Developer-Test/README.md

 The following are requirements that am either still working on or didn't notice when going through the first time

-* Loading drawings should present a paginated list of available drawings (for a given user)
 * Loaded drawings should replay on to a blank canvas with the 'draw' operations in the original order.
     * I'm not sure if this referring to animations or not.
     * Based on the impl it should be possible to animate but from my email with Richard storing historical data is out of scope